 These events were important for proving kind of your your game design.
 They also seem to be important for networking.
 What do you think about events like professional events which are developer focused or public trade shows?
 What’s what’s your opinion?
 Are they worth it?
 Do you go to a lot of them?

 Public events are definitely more demanding.
 They’re also a lot of fun.
 I think they’re super important.
 We just talked about publishing: we get so much feedback and so much help from other developers, we knew from those events.
 So basically deciding if we want to go with the publisher or not, what are the contract details we should look out for?
 It’s always good to know other people that are in the same situation.
 And those events are perfect to get to know them.

 I think we went to 14 game events over the last year.
 We really did a lot of them.
 But I think that was what actually what made it worth it.
 If you continue going to these events, you meet people again.
 And that’s the point where se some kind of a friendship or trust is formed.
 I think you should build these relationships before.
 You shouldn’t start building the network when you need it.
 You should actually start building it before you want something from them.

 So I think going to a lot of events, meeting developers, being there, just being nice and helpful is the point where at some point later you might need their help and then they are there for you.
 I think if you if you go once to Gamescom and expect that it will be the biggest business thing of all times, then you’re wrong.
 You have to go to all these things and then at some point it will make sense.

-Tell us your favorite event, that’s maybe not super well-known, but that you are really fond of that and you found very useful for yourself.
+Tell us your favorite game conference, that’s maybe not super well-known, but that you are really fond of that and you found very useful for yourself.

 For me, definitely Ludicious is one of them.
 Maybe also because it was the moment where we decided to go all in with Lonely Mountains.
 But just generally, it’s a very nice event.